emacsorphanage/quickrun/README.md

 Outputter is a function for processing output buffer, enable some major-mode, output other buffer or file, open it with browser etc.

-`quickrun.el` defines some function for users.
-You specify outputter following, `quickrun.el` call predefined function
+`quickrun.el` defines some functions as default.
+You can specify outputter following as symbols or string, `quickrun.el` call predefined function

 * buffer:buffername